 “From an security perspective this is the most worst you can do, because once hackers are in – you’ve got access to almost everything!”

-Azure Bastion is a relatively new Azure service that can simplify as well as improve remote connectivity – as a secure better alternative for stepping stone servers to your Windows Virtual Desktop – and infrastructure Virtual Machines on Microsoft Azure.
+Azure Bastion is a relatively new Azure service that can simplify as well as improve remote connectivity – as a secure better alternative for stepping stone servers to your Azure Virtual Desktop – and infrastructure Virtual Machines on Microsoft Azure.
 Azure Bastion is completely web-based and works via SSL.
-In some simple configuration clicks – and most importantly without exposing any RDP (or SSH) ports to the outside internet – you can access your Windows Virtual Desktop Virtual Machines in Azure.
+In some simple configuration clicks – and most importantly without exposing any RDP (or SSH) ports to the outside internet – you can access your Azure Virtual Desktop Virtual Machines in Azure.

 Curious about how to do this?
 Please continue reading…